Not sure what to do in Kyoto at night?

-Though there aren’t any Kyoto night markets, the Pontocho alley is the closest thing to a night market in Kyoto!
+Though there aren’t any Kyoto night markets, Pontocho alley is the closest thing to a night market in Kyoto!
 When the stalls in Nishiki Market start to close around 6 PM, food lovers start migrating a few blocks east to the Pontocho Alleys.

 Featuring diverse dining establishments from cheap street food to traditional and modern Japanese cuisine, Pontocho is the place to be if you have a growling stomach.
 Takoyaki, yakitori, okonomiyaki, if there is a Japanese dish your heart desires, chances are you can find it at Pontocho alley.